Shwetha-Selma/M2S_Sample/guided_odd_even_merge_sort_SYCLMigration/README.md

 ### CUDA Source Code Evaluation

 In this implementation, a random sequence of power of 2 elements is given as input, and the algorithm sorts the sequence in parallel.
-The algorithm sorts the first half of the list and second half of the list separately.
+The algorithm sorts the first half of the list and the second half of the list separately.
 The algorithm then sorts the odd-indexed entries and the even-indexed entries separately.
-You need to make only one more comparison-switch per pair of keys to sort the list completely.
+You need to make only one more comparison switch per pair of keys to sort the list completely.

 In this sample, the array length of 1048576 is the input size for the algorithm.
 The code checks for all the input sizes in the intervals of 2nd power from array lengths from  64 to 1048576 calculated for one iteration.
-The comparator swaps the value if top value is greater or equal to the bottom value.
+The comparator swaps the value if a top value is greater or equal to the bottom value.

 ## Set Environment Variables